What challenges do Logistics Analysts face?

 Other Questions about Logistics Analyst

-What is a Logistics Analyst?
+- What is the job security of a Logistics Analyst?